clux/rust-meetup-london/source/slides.md

 ```

 <p class="fragment">..[..impersonate locally](https://clux.github.io/probes/post/2019-03-31-impersonating-kube-accounts/)</p>
-TODO: merge eks

 notes:
 - LOADING CONFIG: auto injected in-cluster SA, or config
-- local dev might not work if you have auth hooks or oidc providers (can impersonate)
+- local dev might not work if you have auth hooks or oidc providers (can impersonate, (aws eks get-token)
 - BUT ONCE YOU HAVE A CLIENT, YOU CAN

 ---